beanpole135/pcdm/README.md

 ### Discourse

 TrueOS has a [Discourse channel](https://discourse.trueos.org/) managed concurrently with the TrueOS Subreddit.
-Functionally similar to the subreddit, a new user will need to sign up with Discourse in order to create posts, but it is possible to view posts without an account.
+New users need to sign up with Discourse in order to create posts, but it is possible to view posts without an account.

 ### Gitter